LQ2-apostrophe/Facebook-URL-fix/README.md

 - Notifications about multiple posts in a group are safely bypassed by this feature.

 ## Version history
+### 1.5.2
+- Updated useless parameters, especially `qp_instance_log_data` parameters in links of "quick" special posts from Facebook official apps.
+- Removed `type` from useless list as now it is needed in photo links.
+(Theater view for photos is now enforced further by Facebook.)

 ### 1.5.1
-- Fix: Properly exclude `multi_permalinks` containing multiple post IDs.
+Fix: Properly exclude `multi_permalinks` containing multiple post IDs.

 ### 1.5
 - Updated useless parameters.